Jack polynomials and orientability generating series of maps: Introduction

-With extensive computer calculations we were able to check that Conjecture \ref{conj:precise}, in general, not true; the simplest counterexample is $\pi=(9)$ (see Section \ref{sec:Conj_Is_False} for more details).
-Nevertheless, as we shall present in the following, it seems that this conjecture predicts \emph{some} properties of Jack characters surprisingly well.
-We hope that investigation of Conjecture \ref{conj:precise} might shed some light on the problem and eventually lead to the correct formulation of the solution of Main Conjecture \ref{conj:main}.
+Regretfully, the answer to this question is \textbf{NO}: with extensive computer calculations we were able to find some concrete counterexamples, see \cref{sec:Conj_Is_False} for more details.
+Nevertheless, as we shall discuss in the following, it seems that the formula \eqref{eq:conjectured-stanley} predicts \emph{some} properties of Jack characters surprisingly well.
+For this reason we hope that the investigation of the quantity \eqref{eq:conjectured-stanley} might shed some light on the problem and eventually lead to the correct solution of \cref{conj:main}.

-For example, the conjecture holds true for the following special cases: $\lambda=(n)$ which consists of a single part for $1\leq n\leq 8$, furthermore for $\lambda=(2,2)$, and $\lambda=(3,2)$ (the proofs are computer-assisted).
-Corollary \ref{cor:add-parts-1} shows that the conjecture holds also for any of these partitions augmented by an arbitrary number of parts equal to $1$.
-In a forthcoming paper \cite{Orientability2} we will present a human-readable proof that Conjecture \ref{conj:precise} is true for partitions $\pi=(n)$ consisting of a single part for $1\leq n\leq 6$.
-In the following (Section \ref{subsec:rectangular}, Section \ref{subsec:top-twisted-part}, Section \ref{subsec:lassalles-conjectures}) we will present some other special cases for which Conjecture \ref{conj:precise} seems to be true.
+For example, the positive answer for \cref{conj:precise} holds for the following special cases: $\pi=(n)$ which consists of a single part for $1\leq n\leq 8$, furthermore for $\pi=(2,2)$, and $\pi=(3,2)$ (the proofs are computer-assisted).
+Furthermore, \cref{cor:add-parts-1} shows that the answer for \cref{conj:precise} is positive also for any of these partitions augmented by an arbitrary number of parts equal to $1$.